 Current is another web-only national bank that has some really great features… and has become one of the fastest-growing checking accounts for consumers who want it all without all the costs and hassles.

 Why are we featuring Current on our website?
 It’s simple: they don’t use ChexSystems or your credit report to open a new account.
 Sign-up takes about 2 minutes and Current has extremely high acceptance rates.
-But what’s really cool are the incredible features offered with this account:

 NO minimum balance